dianadiazc/customer-wa/content/work2/task-4.md

 11. Scroll down to the bottom page.
 On *Corresponding managed instances*, you will see your Amazon EC2 instances.
 Now you can use Systems Manager to automate operational tasks on your EC2 instances.

 {{% notice info %}}
-**NOTE:** After modifying the instance profiles and restarting instances, it may take up to 5 minutes for the instances to appear in the managed instances inventory.
+After modifying the instance profiles and restarting instances, **it may take up to 5 minutes for the instances to appear** in the managed instances inventory.
 {{% /notice %}}

 <img src="../images/ip11.png" alt="drawing" width="800"/>